Chelsea 3-1 Swansea City

 Fabregas hit the bar before Pedro's curling effort restored the lead and Diego Costa netted the third from close range.

-Swansea were denied a penalty when Cesar Azpilicueta handled inside his area at 1-1.
+Swansea were denied a penalty when Cesar Azpilicueta handled inside the area at 1-1.

+- 'Chelsea will take some stopping now' - 5 Live's Football Daily

 - Reaction from Stamford Bridge and Saturday's other Premier League games